-Hilaria Baldwin just published her first book, The Living Clearly Method: 5 Principles for a Fit Body, Healthy Mind & Joyful Life.
+Hilaria Baldwin recently published her first book, The Living Clearly Method: 5 Principles for a Fit Body, Healthy Mind & Joyful Life.
 Baldwin is married to actor Alec Baldwin, who has been playing Donald Trump for NBC’s Saturday Night Live during the 2016-2017 TV season.
-He also hosts ABC’s Match Game and will be hosting Saturday Night Live on February 11.
+He also hosts ABC’s Match Game and hosted Saturday Night Live on February 11.

 Baldwin was born Hilaria Thomas in Spain, and has been married to Alec Baldwin since June 2012, after nearly a year of dating.
 This is Alec Baldwin’s second marriage after he was married to Kim Basinger from 1990 to 2002.
 Basinger and Alec Baldwin are parents to Ireland Baldwin, who was born in 1995.